Examples

 1. Message trigger

-The message is triggered by an internal event, a global timer in this case.
+The message is triggered by an internal event, A global timer in this case.
 The execution time is set to every 10 seconds.
 The global timer is the event source in the "Simple message" example.

 2. Create topic